2011-2012 Undergraduate Catalog

 349 (cross-listed with HIST 349) Africa since 1800.
 (3) (General Education/Multicultural Studies) A study of major themes from 1800 to the present from an African perspective: slave trade and its abolition, European colonialism, independence movements, and problems of independence.
 Not open to students with credit in HIST 349.
 Prerequisite: HIST 126 or consent of instructor.

-353 African Americans in American Film.
-(3) Analysis of the representation of African Americans in American films as a way to consider how imagery affects society's attitudes about race.
-Films from early 20th century depictions of mammies to the 1990's hip-hop sagas will be examined.
+354 (formerly AAS 353) (cross-listed with ENG 354) African Americans in American Film.
+(3) Analysis of the representation of African Americans in American films as a way to consider how imagery affects society’s attitudes about race.
+Films from early 20th century depictions of mammies to the 1990’s hip-hop sagas will be examined.
+Not open to students with credit in ENG 353.
 Prerequisite: AAS 100 or consent of instructor.

 363 Introduction to Field Work.
 (3) This course will prepare students for field work with minority groups and/or members of low income groups.

 380 Media and the Black Experience.
 (3) A survey of the Black experience in the media, radio, television, cinema, and advertising.
 The course shall examine the roles of media in the Black struggle for equality in class, race, and gendered society.
 Emphasis may vary by semester.
 Prerequisite: AAS 100 or BC 323 or BC 328, or the consent of the instructor.

 381 Modern African Literature.
 (3) A survey of African literature both oral and written.
 This course will focus attention on the social, cultural, and political movements of modern Africa as presented in its literature.

 400 Social and Political Thought of Black Americans.
 (3) An analysis and critique of ideologies relating to the achievement of full citizenship of Black Americans with emphases on: abolition, emigration, assimilation, nationalism, and Pan-Africanism.
 Prerequisite: junior standing or consent of instructor.